WFXG: News operation

-WFXG also features unique, regionalized coverage provided by Raycom Media sister outlets including WTOC, WIS in Columbia and WCSC-TV in Charleston.
-The partnership is comparable to the existing "Raycom News Network", another regional network among the company's widespread group of television stations in the state of Alabama (WSFA in Montgomery, WDFX-TV in Dothan, WAFF in Huntsville, WBRC in Birmingham and WTVM/WXTX in Phenix City–Auburn–Opelika).
-The six stations share information, equipment (such as satellite trucks) and stories from reporters.
+WFXG also previously featured unique, regionalized coverage provided by Raycom Media sister outlets including WTOC, WIS in Columbia and WCSC-TV in Charleston.
+The partnership was comparable to the existing "Raycom News Network", another regional network among the company's widespread group of television stations in the state of Alabama (WSFA in Montgomery, WDFX-TV in Dothan, WAFF in Huntsville, WBRC in Birmingham and WTVM/WXTX in Phenix City–Auburn–Opelika).
+The six stations shared information, equipment (such as satellite trucks) and stories from reporters.
 WFXG became the third Fox affiliate in Raycom's portfolio to have its newscasts produced in-house joining Birmingham's WBRC and Cincinnati's WXIX.
-Local newscasts on the remainder of the company's Fox outlets are produced through news share agreements by a big three network affiliate in the respective market.
+Local newscasts on the remainder of the company's Fox outlets were produced through news share agreements by a big three network affiliate in the respective market.

 With the change, WFXG upgraded its newscasts to full high definition level becoming the second station in Augusta to do so (CBS affiliate WRDW-TV was the first).
-At that point, according to local program listings, Fox 54 News at 10 was expanded to an hour on weeknights and Sundays; the program continues to air for a half-hour on Saturday evenings.
-There is no regularly scheduled sports report featured during the broadcast.
+At that point, according to local program listings, Fox 54 News at 10 was expanded to an hour on weeknights and Sundays; the program continued to air for a half-hour on Saturday evenings.
+There was no regularly scheduled sports report featured during the broadcast.

 In July 2016, WFXG announced plans to expand its news programming and launch a 3 1/2-hour weekday morning newscast from 5:30 to 9 a.m.
 Remodeling to expand the studio building in Martinez to allow production of in-studio segments began later that month.
 Even after the program, titled Fox 54 Morning News Now, launched on February 6, 2017, WTOC continued to produce in-studio news and weather segments for the 10 p.m. newscast in the interim until WFXG hired anchors and meteorologists to helm the broadcast at its Washington Road facility.
 By 2019, WFXG had added locally produced news at 6:30 p.m., 10–11:30 p.m. and the market's only four-hour morning newscast from 5 to 9 a.m.